verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 open "${KIBANA_URL}"
 ```

-The username used to access Kibana is currently defaulted during Verrazzano install to `verrazzano`.
+The username used to access Kibana defaults to `verrazzano` during the Verrazzano install.

 The password used to access Kibana can be determined using the following commands.
 ```shell script